NokNokMLS/BigDoorWyamBlog/input/posts/2019-05-17-water-in-poland-safe-to-drink.md

 "However, in Poland and many other countries, more than 25 percent of bottled water is just treated tap water.
 Bottled water is often nothing more than expensive tap water run through a filter, something that can be done in any home for a much smaller cost than buying bottled water" - [The Borgen Project](https://borgenproject.org/reports-water-quality-in-poland/) - (2017)

-That last post from the NGO, The Borgen Project, is especially pertinent and for those with niggling worries, using a water filter should assuage any fears.
+That last extract from the Borgen Project, is especially pertinent and for those with niggling worries, using a water filter should assuage any fears.

 **So how does this help with the whole "End of the world" thing? **